Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: An Interactive Model for Distributed Runtime Verification

-In the definition of the distributed runtime verification problem below, for simplicity, it is assumed that \emph{no process crashes}, and hence all executions of a verifier are infinite, since we are assuming that $\m{A}$ is at least lock-free.
+In the definition of the distributed runtime verification problem below, for simplicity, it is assumed that \emph{no process crashes}, and hence all executions of a verifier are infinite, since we are assuming that~$\m{A}$ is lock-free or wait-free.
 The assumption makes the problem easier to state.
-The possible crashes that can occur in the system are captured by asynchrony and the fact that correctness is tested at finite prefixes of a given infinite execution.
+The possible crashes that can occur in the system are modeled by the fact (1) we focus on wait-free verifiers, (2) the system is asynchronous and (3) correctness is tested at finite prefixes of a given infinite execution.
 The soundness and completeness properties that specify the problem have been considered in the past (see for example~\cite{E-HF18, MB15, NFBB17}); the definition basically adapts them to fit in our interactive setting.

 \begin{definition}[Distributed Runtime Verification] Let $\m{O}$ be a concurrent object specified in some way, and consider a correctness condition ${\sf P}_\m{O}$ for $\m{O}$.
 We say that a \emph{wait-free} verifier $\m{V}_\m{O}$ \emph{distributed runtime verifies} ${\sf P}_\m{O}$ if the following two requirements are fulfilled in every infinite execution $E$ of $\m{V}_\m{O}$ with an arbitrary input (abstract) implementation~\m{A}: \begin{enumerate} \item Soundness: If for every finite prefix $E'$ of $E$, $E'|\m{A}$ satisfies ${\sf P}_\m{O}$, then no process reports \error.